The Unruly Hare

 The Unruly Hare is a 1945 Warner Bros. cartoon in the Merrie Melodies series directed by Frank Tashlin and written by Melvin Millar.
 The cartoon was released on February 10, 1945 and stars Bugs Bunny and Elmer Fudd.
-The film was one of only two Bugs Bunny cartoons directed by Frank Tashlin at Warner Bros., the other being 1946's Hare Remover.
+The film was one of only two Bugs Bunny cartoons directed by Frank Tashlin at Warner Bros.
+Cartoons, the other being 1946's Hare Remover.